Note: Note that exporters to export your code to various third party tools and IDEs are no longer supported. See this blog post for more details.

 Changing the compiler toolchain introduces many degrees of freedom in the system.
 The differences include how the compiler translates C/C++ code to assembly code, the link time optimizations, changing implementations of the C standard libraries and differences caused by changing compile and link options.

-Although we support exporting your project and libraries to an alternate toolchain, we cannot guarantee the same consistency as using the Mbed Online Compiler.
+Although we support exporting your project and libraries to an alternate toolchain, we cannot guarantee the same consistency as with the Mbed tools.

 We will do our best to maintain the exported libraries and project files, but please understand we cannot cover all cases and combinations, or provide support for use of these alternative tools themselves.

 Make and Eclipse (GNU Arm Embedded Toolchain, Arm Compiler)